China moves to expand DNA testing in Muslim region

-Police in western China's Xinjiang region confirmed to The Associated Press that they are in the process of purchasing at least $8.7 million in equipment to analyse DNA samples.
+Police in western China’s Xinjiang region confirmed to The Associated Press that they are in the process of purchasing at least $8.7 million in equipment to analyze DNA samples.

 Observers from Human Rights Watch said they’ve seen evidence of almost $3 million in additional purchases related to DNA testing.
 They warned such a collection program could be used as a way for authorities to beef up their political control.